Skip to main content

 PUBLISHED ON: 08.03.2020

-Not sure what to consider when looking for an EHR for substance use?
-Trying to determine if a mental / behavioral health EHR is right for your substance use agency?
+Are you unsure what to look for in an EHR designed for substance use, or trying to figure out if a mental/behavioral health EHR is the appropriate choice for your substance use agency?

 What is an EHR for Substance Use?

-Whether you are an Intensive In-Home (IIH), Day Treatment (DTx), Intensive Outpatient Program (IOP) or Partial Hospitalization Program (PHP), most often you’ll find that mental and behavioral health EHRs have all the built-in functionality necessary to operate your organization smoothly.
+Whether you are an Intensive In-Home (IIH), Day Treatment (DTx), Intensive Outpatient Program (IOP), or Partial Hospitalization Program (PHP), most often you’ll find that mental and behavioral health EHRs have all the built-in functionality necessary to improve your practice management and run operations smoothly.

 EHR for Substance Use, Care Coordination, and Addiction Treatment